ArenKDesai/Aren-s-Notes/Random Algorithms.md

 ### Quick Select and Sort
 Recap of [[Divide and Conquer]]
 Problem: Find the $k^{th}$ sorted item in an unsorted list.
 We would chose a pivot and move all items into partitions accordingly.
-This can be converted into a sorting algorithm by recursively calling quickselect on every
+This can be converted into a sorting algorithm by recursively calling quickselect on every partition.